 The idea for each legal page is to inform your reader of your intent, what you share, how you share it and how your site works etc

-The policy will also share what platforms that you will use their information on, such as Kartra or Mailerlite etc. If you purchase templates from a reputable lawyer than you will know that they are also in compliance with CAN-SPAM ACT and also GDPR compliant.
+The policy will also share what platforms that you will use their information on, such as Kartra or Mailerlite, etc. If you purchase templates from a reputable lawyer than you will know that they are also in compliance with CAN-SPAM ACT and also GDPR compliant.

-If you are sponsored to write a post than you must state that as well.
+If you are sponsored to write a post then you must state that as well.
 Even if you are given a product in exchange, you must still indicate that it is a sponsored post.

-The disclaimer also shares that you are not a doctor or regulated professional (unless of course you are but if you are not, you want to state that).
-You want to make sure that you are fully open and state you are not providing any legal advice, diagnosis, financial advice etc
+The disclaimer also shares that you are not a doctor or regulated professional (unless of course, you are but if you are not, you want to state that).
+You want to make sure that you are fully open and state you are not providing any legal advice, diagnosis, financial advice, etc

 Your disclaimer helps protect your blog regarding any products and/or services.